 Children of Morta is tough.
 Classically difficult, even.
 But it's tough in a way that makes the game fun - dying doesn't send you back to the "new game" menu.
 It's part of the process, and any morv you collect is saved each time.
 Since each level is procedurally generated as well, no attempt will be the same as your previous ones.
 The only thing that might repeat is your self-loathing at being killed by a goblin again and again.
 Levels are split into floors, with a boss at the end.
 Minibosses will occasionally appear as well, but as you make your way through the dungeons, it's the big baddies that will really be your target.
 Expect them to take a few tries potentially, especially if you're not adequately leveled enough or your loadout isn't a good combo.
 The first boss took me three tries, and I only happened to win by a lucky loadout.
 It both decreased my overall health for a significant damage boost with another token that boosted my health dramatically, and I still almost died.
 This element of luck in the game can thoroughly ruin your level at times, but it never really ruins the experience.

 Children of Morta reminds me of titles like Secret of Mana crossed with recent procedural titles, such as Enter the Gungeon.
 The inclusion of local cooperative play opens up the experience for two-players to battle together.
 Tack on a fun story where you learn about each family member's past, their fears, and the driver for them to help, adding a flair to the game.
-While combat can be a bit of a pain and dying repeatedly is still never a good time, the game still offers a substantial experience.Note: Children of Morta was reviewed based on a digital PS4 copy of the game, provided by the publisher.
+While combat can be a bit of a pain and dying repeatedly is still never a good time, the game still offers a substantial experience.Note: Children of Morta was reviewed on PlayStation 4.
+A digital copy of the game provided by the publisher.